-Orientation is a great time for all new graduate students and postdoctoral researchers to familiarize themselves with the University and find answers to any question they might have.
+Orientation is a great time for all new graduate students to familiarize themselves with the University and find answers to any question they might have.

-Orientation Week events for new graduate students and postdoctoral researchers include:
+Orientation Week events for new graduate students include:

 Thursday, August 29, 2019 - 9:30 AM to 2:30 PM, Mount Royal Park